 RCON_PASSWORD=your_password

-Then run the container:
+Then run Docker with the config file:

-docker run -p 8080:8080 --env-file .server-env ghcr.io/v9rt3x/cs2-rcon-mcp:main
+docker run -p 8080:8080 --env-file .server-env ghcr.io/v9rt3x/cs2-rcon-mcp:latest

 ~/.cursor/mcp.json